netri/blender_neitri_tools/README.md

-# Where do I find this in CATS Blender plugin ?
+# Where do I find this in CATS Blender Plugin ?

 * Delete Zero Weight Bones and Vertex Groups
 <br> Delete Bones Constraints